aridf/predict-us-visas/README.md

 #### To Do

-1. Optimize model
-2. Predict Ari's application success likelihood
+1. Run fuzzywords to group similar categories for some categorical variables
+2. Implement cross-validation
+3. Optimize and compare models (logit, random forest, xgboost)
-3. Analyse differences between agent and non-agent applications (see cleaning_data.ipynb)
+4. Analyse differences between agent and non-agent applications (see cleaning_data.ipynb)
+5. Predict Ari's application success likelihood